-For educational and training purposes, students under the age of 18 are held to the same radiation exposure limits as members of the general public (5mSv/year).
-This limit is 1/10 that of the occupational exposure limit which is 50mSv/year.
-Experience has shown that considerably lower exposures than this are routine.
-The occupational radiation exposure of radiologic personnel engaged in general x-ray activity should not normally exceed 1mSV/year.
-(Bushong, 2004, NCRP Report N. 32)
+For educational and training purposes, students under the age of 18 are held to the same radiation exposure limits as members of the general public (1mSv/year).
+This limit is 1/50 that of the occupational exposure limit which is 50mSv/year.
+(National Council on Radiation Protection and Measurements) The occupational radiation exposure of radiologic personnel engaged in general x-ray activity are typically considerably lower exposures than this limit.
+All students are issued personnel monitoring devices to wear while in areas of possible radiation exposure.